 DigitalOcean Spaces is an object storage service designed to make it easy and cost effective to store and serve large amounts of data.

-Before we begin installing and configuring Rclone to copy our objects between Spaces, we will need some information about our DigitalOcean Spaces account.
-We will need a Spaces API key, and we will need to know the regions and names of our source and destination Spaces.
+Before we begin installing and configuring Rclone to copy our objects between buckets, we will need some information about our DigitalOcean Spaces account.
+We will need a Spaces API key, and we will need to know the regions and names of our source and destination buckets.

 To create a DigitalOcean Spaces API key, follow the instructions in Manage Access to Spaces documentation.

 Save the access key ID and the secret key.
 We will use them later to configure Rclone to access our account.

 Next, we need to find the endpoint for each bucket.
 You can view the bucket’s endpoint within the DigitalOcean Control Panel by selecting the bucket and viewing the Settings tab:

 The endpoint will always be the region you created the bucket in, followed by

 .digitaloceanspaces.com.
 Make note of the endpoint for both of your buckets.
 Will we use this information when creating our